 2. Lifetime Learning Credit

 Like the American Opportunity Tax Credit, the Lifetime Learning Credit gets phased out if your MAGI is too high, but the income thresholds are lower.
+Thresholds are not indexed for inflation.

 Pay for college with multiple students